If you want to see the best of the fjords, the mountains and the ocean in western Norway, this is the round trip for you.

 From Geiranger, you drive up the steep Ørnevegen (the Eagles Road).
 On the upper part of the steep hillside there is a viewpoint where you can stop and see Geiranger and the Geirangerfjord from a birds-eye perspective.
 From here you can also see the famous waterfall “The Seven Sisters” cascading into the fjord.

-Trollstigen, 16 kilometres from Gudbrandsjuvet, is together with Geiranger one of the most visited attractions in Norway.
+Trollstigen, 16 kilometers from Gudbrandsjuvet, is together with Geiranger one of the most visited attractions in Norway.
 The mountains which encircle the Trollstigen road are enormous.
 The Stigfossen Waterfall gushes down the mountainside towards the luscious Isterdalen Valley and in the middle of all this the Trollstigen Road winds its way up the mountainside.
-There are two new viewpoints at Trollstigen only a few minutes walk from the road.
-You can hike in the surrounding mountain area.
-Popular goals are to the edge of Trollveggen (more than 1000 metres vertical fall) or to the mountain Bispen (the Bishop) just above the Trollstigen Road.
+There are two viewpoints at Trollstigen only a few minutes walk from the road.

-Another suggested side step in Isfjorden is the Kavliheian mountain pasture.
+Another suggested side step in Isfjorden is the Kavliheian Mountain Pasture.
 Drive the mountain road (toll road) from Øvre Kavli in Isfjorden and then walk for 20 minutes in flat and easy terrain.
-You will see the inner part of the Romsdalsfjord and the Romsdalen mountains from the road and from the Kavliheian mountain pasture.
+You will see the inner part of the Romsdalsfjord and the Romsdal mountains from the road and from the Kavliheian mountain pasture.

 Kristiansund and the Atlantic Road

-Continue through a landscape dominated by steep mountains and fjords, then west towards Kristiansund, with the coast and the many isles dominating the landscape.
-Kristiansund is the third largest city in Møre og Romsdal, and is situated on 4 islands reaching out into the Atlantic Ocean.
+From Eikesdal you drive back to Eresfjord and continue in northwest direction towards Kristiansund, with the coast and the many isles dominating the landscape.
+Here are several driving routes to choose from.
+Kristiansund is the third largest city in Møre og Romsdal, and is situated on four islands reaching out into the Atlantic Ocean.

 From Vevang, the south east end of the Atlantic Road, you continue on fv.
 663 and fv.
-664 towards Farstad and Bud.
+664 towards Farstad and the fishing village of Bud.
 We recommend you to drive detours on local roads toward the coast to be able to see more of the area and the coastal landscape.
-The Farstadstranda Beach at Farstad is a popular goal for surfers.
-From Bud you can walk along Kyststien (the coastal path), a four kilometre long path towards the open ocean.
+From Bud you can walk along Kyststien (the coastal path), a four kilometer long path towards the open ocean.

-From Bud drive 54 kilometres towards Molde, the second largest city in Møre og Romsdal.
+From Bud drive 54 kilometers towards Molde, the second largest city in Møre og Romsdal.
 Molde is known as the town of roses, for Molde international Jazz Festival and the Molde Panorama.

-Drive to the viewpoint Varden, 407 metres above sea level, and take in the spectacular Molde panoramic view towards the Romsdalsfjord and the 222 snowcapped mountains.
+Drive to the viewpoint Varden, 407 masl, and take in the spectacular Molde panoramic view towards the Romsdalsfjord and the 222 snowcapped mountains.

 In the summer, there are several boat departures from Molde to Hjertøya, a small island in the Romsdalsfjord.
 This is a great area for recreation and for swimming in the fjord.
 A small café is open on Saturdays and Sundays and a Fisheries Museum is located on the island.

-Take a day excursion to Ona Lighthouse.
+Take a day excursion to Ona Island and Ona Lighthouse.
 Drive westwards from Molde and take the ferry to the island of Aukra.
 From Småge, in the west on Aukra, there are several daily boat departures to Ona and other islands.
-Ona is a traditional fishing village with a permanent population of about 30.
-This small island community has its own shop, a small café, several places to stay and two pottery workshops.
+Ona is a traditional fishing village with a permanent population of about 17.
+This small island community has its own summer-restaurant, several places to stay and two pottery workshops.

-The weather is very important during such a round-trip in western Norway.
-The best time is June to August.
-But also May is a beautiful month – where spring meets summer, with green valleys and snowy mountains.
+The best time to do this round trip is July to August.
 Note that some of the roads are closed during winter.
 Depending on the amount of snow in the mountains these roads are usually open between late May and early June.